Chrysler Town & Country (1941–1988): 1965-1968

-In 1967, exterior sheet metal for all large Chryslers was new, with a concave side cove as a key design element.
+Exterior sheet metal for all large Chryslers was new for 1967, with a concave side cove being a key design element.
 Interiors were updated with a new instrument panel, perfectly symmetrical in shape and featuring an inverted fan style speedometer.
-Chassis dimensions and the greenhouses for 4-door sedans and wagons carried over unchanged.
-A single Town & Country model in two or three seat versions was offered.
+Chassis dimensions and the greenhouses for 4-door sedans and wagons remained unchanged.
+A single Town & Country model in two- or three-seat versions was offered.
 The exterior trim matched the Newport series.
-Interior trim again split the difference between Newport and New Yorker featuring a standard all vinyl notchback bench seat with folding center armrest, and the New Yorker's simulated woodgrain applique on the dashboard.
+Interior trim again split the difference between Newport and New Yorker, featuring a standard all-vinyl notchback bench seat with folding center armrest, and the New Yorker's simulated woodgrain applique on the dashboard.
 A new seating option was Chrysler's 50/50 3-in-1 split-bench seat, shared with the Newport Custom sedan.
 Standard and optional powertrains remained the same.
-Sales literature for 1967 showed front disc brakes as standard equipment on Town & Country, along with the requisite 15-inch wheels, 8.45x15 extra-load tires, and restyled "disc brake" wheel covers.
+Sales literature for 1967 showed front disc brakes as standard equipment on Town & Country, along with the requisite 15-inch wheels, 8.45×15 extra-load tires, and restyled "disc brake" wheel covers.
 However, many 1967 had 14-inch wheels and Newport wheel covers because they had drum brakes.
-These wagons were equipped with 8.85x14 tires.
+These wagons were equipped with 8.85×14 tires.